 White Chocolate Covered Frozen Banana Pops

 Cut the bananas into ½ inch disks and insert a flat popsicle stick into the side of it.
 By the way, I could not find the flat sticks in the baking area of our local hobby store.
 I was about to give up and use the round ones when I happened into the woodworking section of the store where I found the flat sticks.
 The flat sticks are much better because the disks don’t spin when you dip them into the chocolate.

 Next, freeze the disks for about 30 minutes.
 While the disks are freezing, melt the chocolate and tint it with food coloring (I used white, vanilla flavored, melting chocolate).

-Next, decorate as you wish.
+Next, dip the banana disks into the melted chocolate and decorate as you wish.
 I used cake daisies, cake butterflies, and edible cake glitter.

 Put them back into the freezer for about 15-20 minutes to make sure they are frozen solid.

 Next, I arranged them into a pretty spring arrangement in a toy wheelbarrow with jellybeans (see photo above).